rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### View DHCP leases

-- `virsh net-dhcp-leases default` show dhcp leases on network default.
+- `sudo virsh net-dhcp-leases default` show dhcp leases on network default.
-- `virsh net-dhcp-leases host-bridge` show dhcp leases on network host-bridge.
+- `sudo virsh net-dhcp-leases host-bridge` show dhcp leases on network host-bridge.

 In the yaml file we disabled dhcp with `dhcp4: false` so there are no leases.

 ### View the network yaml files

-- virsh netdumpxml default Show the configuration of the network named default
+- sudo virsh netdumpxml default Show the configuration of the network named default
-- virsh netdumpxml host-bridge Show the configuration of the network named host-bridge
+- sudo virsh netdumpxml host-bridge Show the configuration of the network named host-bridge

 ### Edit the network yaml files

-- virsh net-edit default Open the yaml configuration file of the  network `default` in the system editor
+- virsh net-edit default - Open the yaml configuration file of the  network `default` in the system editor
-- virsh net-edit host-bridge Open the yaml configuration file of the network `host-bridge` in the system editor
+- sudo virsh net-edit host-bridge - Open the yaml configuration file of the network `host-bridge` in the system editor

 ### Start/Stop networks

-- virsh net-destroy default Stop the network `default`
+- sudo virsh net-destroy default - Stop the network `default`
-- virsh net-start default Start the network `default`
+- sudo virsh net-start default Start the network `default`

 ## Manually create the bridge configuration